DFE-Digital/teaching-vacancies/documentation/alert-runbook.md

 Alerts when `teaching-vacancies-production` app has more than 25 failed requests for a 5-minute period.
 Failed requests are defined as those with HTTP status codes matching the patterns `0xx`, `4xx` or `5xx`.

-## ProdCPUHigh
+## ProdAppCPUHigh

-Alerts when either the `teaching-vacancies-production` or `teaching-vacancies-worker-production` app has an average CPU usage above 60% for a 5-minute period.
+Alerts when the `teaching-vacancies-production` app has an average CPU usage above 60% for a 5-minute period.

+## ProdWorkerCPUHigh

+Alerts when the `teaching-vacancies-worker-production` app has an average CPU usage above 75% for a 10-minute period.

 ## ProdDiskUtilisationHigh